 What is a possible disadvantage for the Timorese communities of using cultural mechanism for COVID-19 prevention

 The issue of the COVID-19 case has made Timorese feel panicked and scared.
 If we look at all kinds of various information through printing and electronic media or social media and some information and data from the government report, national and international organizations, they all covered about COVID-19.
 The information on the pandemic virus of COVID-19 not only highlighted in the international level, but also it is in the national level, in Timor-Leste.
 The fear and panicking societies indicate the pandemic disease is threatening the Timorese people.
-Although up to this time, there is no single death case.
+Although up to this time, there is no single death case hasreported by the government.

-This article focus on how Timorese societies use prevention mechanism through social customary with traditional ritual.
-This article also examine, using cultural prevention for COVID-19 will generate a negative impact; it can also exacerbate communities attitude on the cultural ritual tradition.
+This article focus on how Timorese societies use prevention mechanism through social customary system with traditional ritual ceremony.
+This article also examine, using cultural prevention for COVID-19 will generate a negative impact; if the case of COVID-19 increase including death cases, this situation can also exacerbate communities attitude on the cultural ritual tradition.

 Tradition Ritual Program for COVID-19 Prevention.